Notice of Pre-AIA or AIA Status

 wherein the film formation chamber is provided with a plurality of hearth liners, and at least two hearth liners are supplied with different types of film formation materials (Macionczyk, Fig. 1, L129-134, plurality of crucibles having different materials can be provided, where plural replenishing devices 40 can be provided, L414-415).

-wherein after inside of the material supply chamber is set to the predetermined pressure atmosphere in a state in which the film formation chamber is set to the film formation atmosphere, the gate valve is opened to supply the film formation material filling the material-filled unit to the hearth liner via the communication path.
+wherein after inside of the material supply chamber is set to the predetermined pressure atmosphere in a state in which the film formation chamber is set to the film formation atmosphere, the gate valve is opened to supply the film formation material filling the material-filled unit to the hearth liner via the communication path, and

 However, Kusunoki teaches wherein the material supply chamber having a gate valve and can be set to a predetermined pressure atmosphere (Kusunoki, Fig. 9, [0074], relay chamber 210 is connected to process chamber 100 via vacuum valve 220-1 where relay chamber 210 is evacuated and maintained in high vacuum),